Twometer/Kanjiclub/README.md

 ## Host it yourself

-To host Kanjiclub yourself, you have to follow the setup instructions in both the `backend` and `frontend` directories.
+To host Kanjiclub yourself, you have to follow the setup instructions in both the `backend` and `webapp` directories.

 The generated frontend files can be hosted with NGINX or any other web server.